paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

     * Only if not a member of the backing group.
     * Run `RelayVRFModulo` and `RelayVRFDelay` according to the [the approvals protocol section](../../protocol-approval.md#assignment-criteria)
   * invoke `process_wakeup(relay_block, candidate)` for each new candidate in each new block - this will automatically broadcast a 0-tranche assignment, kick off approval work, and schedule the next delay.
+  * Dispatch an `ApprovalDistributionMessage::NewBlocks` with the meta information filled out for each new block.

 #### `ApprovalVotingMessage::CheckAndImportAssignment`